auraphp/Aura.Input/README.md

 Aura.Input
 ==========

-This package contains tools to describe and filter the fields and values in an HTML form.
-Note that this package does not include output functionality.
+This package contains tools to describe and filter user inputs from an HTML form, including sub-forms/sub-fieldsets, fieldset collections, an interface for injecting custom filter systems, and CSRF protection.
+Note that this package does not include output functionality, although the "hints" provided by the `Form` object can be used with any presentation system to generate an HTML form.

 This package is compliant with [PSR-0][], [PSR-1][], and [PSR-2][].
 If you notice compliance oversights, please send a patch via pull request.